zuperakos/SimpleBTC/README.md

 * MySQL (more RDBMS to be supported in the future)
 * PHP MySQL bindings

+Note that SimpleBTC will provide a database schema for pushpool, so don't worry about setting up a database for it yet.

 Then, see INSTALL.md for install instructions.

 Contribute